Nicolas Joly - Savennières Roche-aux-Moines Clos de la Bergerie 2023

 About the estate:

-This venerable 7-hectare vineyard planted with old Chenin vines clinging to schist slopes, created by Cistercian monks in 1130, is one of the few appellations in French viticulture to be under monopoly.
-Reinforced over the centuries by illustrious and crowned connoisseurs, its aura has taken on an international dimension since Nicolas Joly, the French "pope" of biodynamics, took charge of its destiny, accompanied today by his daughter Virginie.
-The wine derives its original and unique character from grapes harvested when overripe—even botrytized—in four or five passes.
-In the cellar, there is no new wood, which would mask the terroir, but 500-liter barrels.
+This venerable 7-hectare vineyard, planted with old Chenin vines clinging to schist-covered hillsides and established by the Cistercians in 1130, is one of the few single-estate appellations in the French wine region.
+Bolstered over the centuries by illustrious and crowned connoisseurs, its reputation has taken on an international dimension since Nicolas Joly, the French “pope” of biodynamics, took the helm, now joined by his daughter Virginie.
+The wine derives its original and unique character from grapes harvested when overripe—or even botrytised—in four or five passes.
+In the cellar, no new oak is used, as it would mask the terroir, but rather 500-liter barrels.
 And as little intervention as possible.

 Guide des Vins Gault & Millau